Jump To the Part You Need

 3 Simple Import Tips You Should Never Forget

-Companies and individuals profit from importing in two ways: arranging with a manufacturer abroad to produce your own design or importing pre-made products to sell domestically.
+Companies and individuals profit from importing in two ways: arranging with a manufacturing company abroad to produce your own manufacturing design or importing pre-made products to sell domestically.

 Import Tip #1: Find Your Niche